 The Annual Meeting is being held at the time and place set forth above.
-You can obtain directions to attend the Annual Meeting and vote your shares in person by calling the Company at (510) 623-9400, or by visiting the Company's website www.aehr.com under the heading "Contact Us" and the subheading "Offices."
+You can obtain directions to attend the Annual Meeting and vote your shares in person by calling the Company at (510) 623-9400, or by visiting the Company's website www.aehr.com under the heading "Contact Us" and the subheading "Offices," and selecting the legend of "Headquarters" on the map.